When Lyz Lenz got her first migraine headache at age 17, her doctor’s failure to take her seriously was almost as crushing as the pain itself.

 - aspartame, which is found in sweeteners such as NutraSweet and Equal

-Other foods sometimes considered to trigger migraines include:
+Other foods sometimes considered to trigger migraine attacks include:

 - tannins and phenols in black tea